Webster's Unabridged Dictionary - Letter H - Page 49

 Syn: Burning; fiery; fervid; glowing; eager; animated; brisk; vehement; precipitate; violent; furious; ardent; fervent; impetuous; irascible; passionate; hasty; excitable.

 Hotbed (n.)
-A bed of earth heated by fermenting manure or other substances, and covered with glass, intended for raising early plants, or for nourishing exotics.
+(Gardening) A bed of earth heated by fermenting manure or other substances, and covered with glass, intended for raising early plants, or for nourishing exotics.

 Hotbed (n.)
 A place which favors rapid growth or development; as, a hotbed of sedition.